 RPA & Privileged Access Security Implications

-However, the power of RPA provokes an important IT security question; how does it get privileges to perform various tasks and collect critical information in order to implement a process and make decisions?
+The power of RPA provokes an important IT security question; how does it get privileges to perform various tasks and collect critical information to implement a process and make decisions?

 Typically, for any technology, authentication to electronically connected resources is made via credentials, keys, or certificates.
 As security professionals know, credentials should not be hardcoded or allowed to become stale.
 This is a central DevOps security problem.
 RPA is no different.